|Warranty length||5 Years|

 Painting Cover Mask

-Dali Ikon Phantom In-wall has all the features of the Ikon series and enables you to build the famous and award-winning Ikon sound into your wall.
+Save 20% on our last stocks of the Dali Ikon Phantom In-wall speaker, which has all the features of the Ikon series and enables you to build the famous and award-winning Ikon sound into your wall.
 Enclosed in a rigid but vibration damping aluminium cabinet, the Ikon Phantom fires clear, crisp sound.
 Be it in stereo for your favourite music or in surround for the movies you love.

 The PHANTOM High-end speakers are in-stall speakers packed with traditional speaker virtues.
 Not only do the PHANTOM High-end speakers consist of wood fiber cones and drivers mounted in a classic MDF baffle, the placement of the woofer and tweeter is just similar to our traditional speakers.
 The dogleg mounting system makes the install process an easy one-step action simply by tightning the dedicated screws to swing out the dogleg brackets.